mogproject/mog-infra/docker/README.md

 $ ./setup_mac.sh    # required to input your password for sudo in the shell
 ```

 Then set the environment variable like this.
+(Set in .bashrc / .zshrc)

 ```
 $ export DOCKER_HOST=tcp://127.0.0.1:4243